How To Knit Slip Stitch Rib (Tutorial)

 What Is The Slip Stitch Rib Stitch?

-What can you make with the slip stitch rib pattern?
+What can I make with slip stitch rib?

 Is the slip stitch rib a reversible pattern?